Choosing a Focal Length for Portrait Photography

 If you’re a photographer and you’d like to know more about lenses, then you’ll love our free course, What Every Photographer Should Know About Lenses.
 In this lesson, you’ll learn how to use focal length when making portraits.

-Picking Lenses for
+Picking Lenses for Portrait Photography

 You can take a photo of anything you like with any lens, but the results may vary, and sometimes they’re just plain unsettling, especially when you’re photographing people.
 In this lesson, you’ll see where the sweet spot for focal length is when it comes to portraits.

-When we talk about in photography, we’re referring to how the subject or scene looks from a particular spot.
-In order to change perspective, we can’t simply zoom in or zoom out because we’re still standing in the same spot.
+When we talk about perspective in photography, we’re referring to how the subject or scene looks from a particular spot.
+In order to change perspective, we can’t simply zoom in or zoom out because we’re still standing in the spot.
 What we need to do is move from one spot to another.

 The Face and Focal Length Explained